 The climate is very pleasant and allows the visitors to have perfect holidays all the year round.

 You can decide to come to Mauritius at any time of the year and you will be sure to have a comfortable weather during your stay.

-Please note that when visiting Mauritius during the summer period (November to April), you are sure to enjoy bright sun and swimsuit hot temperatures.
+Please note that when visiting Mauritius during the summer period (November to April), you are sure to enjoy the bright sun and ideal swimming temperatures.

 During the period of July-September, the temperatures are lower and it can be a little cold for swimming and bathing in the sea.

 - Special care should be taken while visiting beaches for swimming purposes.
 Few beaches are dangerous for bathing, while others can be too deep for children.
 This is why before entering the sea, make sure to keep track of any notice boards with warnings regarding entering the sea.

 - Nudism is not allowed in Mauritius and there are no nudist beaches in Mauritius.